-Process mapping can be one of the first steps you take when developing a marketing plan or other business initiatives.
-Using these tools can help you prepare for each step of a specific process.
-They can also help prepare your team members and multiple company departments to work together efficiently and produce quality output.
+Process mapping is one of the first steps you can take when developing a marketing plan to get your ideas in order.
+Using these tools prepares your team for each step of a specific process.
+Maps also make it easier for your team and people from other departments to work together efficiently and produce quality output.
 Today we’re looking at all you need to know about process map templates with topics like:

-There are many types of process maps to use, depending on the process itself and the desired goal.
+There are many types of process maps to use, depending on your resources, workflow, and desired goals.
 Some of these maps and their uses include:

 A basic flowchart is the simplest map you can make.
 It visually shows the most important steps in any process.
 Use this map to plan new projects, model and document a process, or solve problems.
 You can also use a basic flowchart to improve team communication and analyze and manage workflows.

-A cross-functional flowchart, also called a deployment flowchart, shows the relationship between process steps and the teams or departments responsible for them.
-They use a feature called swimlanes that explains who does what in a process.
-You separate the lanes with horizontal or vertical lines to form rows, columns, or a grid.
-The placement of the symbols shows which steps in the process pass through each department.
+Cross-functional or deployment flowcharts show the relationships between process steps and the teams or departments responsible for them.
+These diagrams include special features called swimlanes that explain who does what at each step.
+Separate the lanes with horizontal or vertical lines to form crows, columns, or a grid.
+Then place the symbols within those areas to show which steps of the process pass through each department.

 Use the cross-functional flowchart to identify the roles responsible for each step in a process and how they relate to one another.
-You can also use it to highlight process flows throughout the company and identify potential delays or redundancies among groups.
+You can also use it to highlight process flows throughout the company and identify potential delays or work duplications among groups.

-Though not the conventional idea for a process map, you can turn an infographic into a flowchart.
-This may be a helpful option if you plan to use your process map for marketing materials or an external company presentation.
-Creating a flowchart infographic can make the map easier to understand and deviate from the traditional symbols and text boxes of other, more traditional, types of maps.
+Did you know you can turn an infographic into a flowchart?
+This is a helpful option if you plan to use your process mak for marketing materials or company presentations.
+Creating a flowchart infographic makes your map easier to understand.
+But this option may stray from the symbol and text box conventions of other, more traditional, types of maps.
 Infographic process maps allow your team to show off its creativity while still providing all the helpful information necessary to make the process clear.

-The acronym SIPOC stands for suppliers, inputs, process, outputs, and customers.
-As the name suggests, this type shows all the key elements of a process.
-Use it to identify those items before creating a more detailed map.
-You can also use the SIPOC to define the scope of a complex process.
-When drawing this type, create a table with five columns, one for each element.
-You can also develop a high-level process map for guidance.
+The acronym SIPOC stands for suppliers, inputs, processes, outputs, and customers.
+As the name suggests, this map shows all the key elements of a process.
+Use it to identify items that fall into each category before creating a more detailed map.
+You can also use the SIPOC to define the vision for a complex process.
+When drawing this map, create a table with five columns, one for each element.

 Value stream maps show the flow of information and materials necessary to bring a product or service to a customer.
-Use this type to record and measure inputs and outputs of any process step.
+Use this map to record and measure the inputs and outputs of any process step.
 You can also use a value stream map to identify wasted time or resources within or among processes.
-This map style provides insight into decision-making and process flow and to identify where to focus future projects and subprojects.
+This map style provides insight into decision-making and process flow and identifies where to focus future projects and subprojects.

 Each step in a process map has its own symbol, called a flowchart shape.
 There are nearly 30 standard shapes.
 Some are basic, while others are for very specific technical workflows, such as programming processes.
 It’s helpful to use a guide to understand what each symbol stands for, especially if you collaborate with other teams or departments that may use some of the specialized shapes.
 The guide includes: